-The ICI reconstruction (Crowley and Unterman, 2013) contains estimates of zonal mean SAOD at 550 nm for four equal-area latitude bands over the period 800-2000.
+The ICI reconstruction (Crowley and Unterman, 2013) contains estimates of zonal mean SAOD at 550 nm for 4 equal area 20 latitude bands over the period 800-2000.
 The reconstruction is based on a scaling of Greenland and Antarctic ice core composites to measured SAOD after the Mt.
 Pinatubo eruption of 1991.
-Here, we take the ICI SAOD estimates as they are provided and simply average the four equalarea bands into a global annual mean SAOD.
+Here, we take the ICI SAOD estimates as they are provided, simply averaging the 4 equal-area bands into a global, annual mean SAOD.

-For the 1850-2000 period, the CMIP6 (version 2) stratospheric aerosol forcing reconstruction (ftp://iacftp.ethz.ch/ pub\read/luo/CMIP6/, Luo, 2016) has been constructed based on a combination of satellite- and ground-based optical measurements and aerosol model results (Arfeuille et al., 2014) using VSSI estimates from IVI2.
-While the dataset contains estimates of many physical and optical properties of the aerosols, we focus here on estimates of SAOD at 550 nm.
-Aerosol extinction from the CMIP6 forcing files is integrated above the climatological tropopause at each latitude, and a simple area-weighted average is used to compute the global mean.
+For the 1850-2000 period, the CMIP6 stratospheric aerosol forcing reconstruction (Luo et al., in prep) has been constructed based on a combination of satellite and ground-based optical measurements, as well as aerosol-model results (Arfeuille et al.,

+25 2014) using VSSI estimates from IVI2.
+While the data set contains estimates of many physical and optical properties of the aerosols, we focus here on estimates of SAOD at 550 nm.
+Aerosol extinction from the CMIP6 forcing files are integrated above the climatological tropopause at each latitude, and a simple area-weighted average is used to compute the global mean.